Plot Gradient Color Schemes

 string; one of "linear", "xgradient", "ygradient", or "zgradient".

 (optional) optional arguments as described in the following Options section.

 Use the colorscheme option to apply a gradient color scheme to a plot.

 This page describes the gradient color schemes provided by the colorscheme option, available with most plotting commands.
 For general information about the option and a list of other color schemes available, see the plot/colorscheme help page.
 A gradient color scheme can be applied to a surface, curve or set of points created by a plot command.

-In the first calling sequence, the colorscheme option takes a list of colors and applies the "linear" or "zgradient" color scheme as described in the following section.
+In the first two calling sequences, the colorscheme option takes a list of colors or a ColorTools[Palette] and applies the "linear" or "zgradient" color scheme as described in the following section.
 The colors may be specified in any of the forms described on the plot/color help page.
 If a palette is given, it is treated the same as if the list of colors returned by calling GetColors were provided.

-The second calling sequence must be used if one of the other schemes is requested or if additional options are to be applied.
+The final calling sequence must be used if one of the other schemes is requested or if additional options are to be applied.